 Preserving Natural Spaces and Wildlife Habitat for Future Generations

-Foothills Land Trust (“FLT”) was established in 2003 in response to a growing interest in land conservation within the then Municipal District of Foothills No. 31 (now Foothills County) and was a result of the recognition by local residents of the need to form a conservation land trust dedicated to the Foothills region.
+Foothills Land Trust (FLT) was founded in 2003 by community members who recognized the need for a dedicated land trust to protect the region’s natural landscapes, in response to growing local interest in land conservation within Foothills County.
 Due to its proximity to the City of Calgary, Foothills County is under increasing developmental pressure and is vulnerable to considerable landscape fragmentation.
 FLT’s mission is to conserve and connect natural landscapes within Foothills County, mainly through the use of Conservation Easements.
-FLT currently protects 962 acres of ecologically significant land.
-FLT is virtually unique amongst Albertan land trusts in that we often protect small, yet ecologically significant, land parcels, thereby creating natural wildlife and riparian corridors.
+FLT currently protects and manages 10 properties of ecologically significant land totaling nearly 1700 acres.
+FLT is unique amongst Albertan land trusts in that we often protect smaller land parcels, to facilitate natural wildlife and riparian corridors.
 FLT is an entirely volunteer run, community-based land trust.

 Conservation Easements can be a powerful tool for Albertans looking to fulfill long-term conservation goals on their property.
 The Miistakis Institute has created the Conservation Easements in Alberta web site to help landowners answer their conservation easement questions.